|The BEST pictures from Soviet bases in the GDR

 In the case of Vogelsang, two facts add to the usual grim aura of a deserted Soviet base.

 Firstly, it was never much publicized among the locals, being large enough to contain all services needed by the troops and their families – it was basically a ‘secret base’.
 The trees now invading all free areas between the skeletons of the remaining buildings were not there until the early Nineties, when Russian troops left the former territory of the GDR – during 1994.
 Yet even when it was active, the place was hidden from the eyes of those passing by, thanks to the very rich vegetation.
 Its very location, pretty far away from everything, surely helped in shrouding it into secrecy.

-Secondarily, at least in one instance in recent history, in the years of Khrushchev, of the latest Eisenhower and Kennedy administrations, this place was used for the deployment of an arsenal of strategic missiles pointing to European targets, reportedly in Britain.
+Secondarily, at least in one instance in recent history, in the years of Khrushchev, of the latest Eisenhower and Kennedy administrations, this place was used for the deployment of an arsenal of strategic missiles pointing to European targets, reportedly in core Europe and Britain.
 Much confusion exists about dates and many details are missing – the deployment was so secret that even the government of the GDR didn’t know about it, so the existence of the base and its role are a somewhat ‘inconvenient reminder’ of the recent past for Germany.
 Today this base is still really hard to spot.

 Getting there and moving around